Lionel1204/100flowers/README.md

 # 100flowers

-This project is an example for a book named <Scratch 编程之花>
+This project contains examples for a book named <Scratch编程之花> by 毛爱萍.

-There are about 100 flowers picture.
+There are about 100 flowers pictures.
-This project is for practicing to draw amazing geometry diagrams with loop in Turtle lib of python.
+This project is for practicing how to draw amazing geometry diagrams with loop.

 Dependency: Turtle lib of python

+python source code: .\src
+scratch source code: .\scratchsrc

 01:
 <img src="./images/01.jpg" height="200"/>